HollowMan6/02239-Data-Security/authentication/README.md

 ### Logging

-To demonstrate that users are always authenticated before using a service, we log the user who requested the service and the method name.
-This logging occurs in the authenticate method after password and access token checks, ensuring that requests pass through authentication first.
+Logs are created for a particular service using the called method's specifications such as name and the end user who requested it.
+This ensures authentication of the end users for that particular service.
+The logging functionality happens after we check the access token of the user and its password (in case of initial authentication) inside `authenticate` method.

 Sample log output for invoking the print service:

 ```
-2023-10-26 17:13:10 INFO  testuser authenticates OK
+2023-10-26 17:13:10 INFO  testuser auth success.
-2023-10-26 17:13:10 INFO  testuser requesting: start
+2023-10-26 17:13:10 INFO  testuser service req: start
-2023-10-26 17:13:10 INFO  testuser requesting: print
+2023-10-26 17:13:10 INFO  testuser service req: print
-2023-10-26 17:13:10 INFO  printer1-test1.txt added to printing queue
+2023-10-26 17:13:10 INFO  printer1-test1.txt queued in print service.
 ```

 ## Conclusion
 <!-- > (max 1 page)
 > The conclusions should summarize the problems addressed in the report and clearly identify which of the requirements are satisfied and which are not (a summary of Section 4).
 The conclusions may also include a brief outline of future work. -->

 Our exploration centered on the specific challenges associated with password-based authentication in client/server systems, covering aspects like the secure storage, transmission, and validation of passwords.
-Building upon these considerations, we conducted assessments from various perspectives, confirming that both the printing service and the authentication mechanism function as intended.
+Building upon these considerations, we conducted assesauth success.sments from various perspectives, confirming that both the printing service and the authentication mechanism function as intended.